 The Legend of Momotaro: A Journey through the Heroes of Okayama

 Kibi Dango, famous for being served by Momotaro to his friends, is a specialty sweet of Okayama.
-It originally came from the food culture of the Kibi region, which has been passed down since ancient times, and was also eaten as portable food by samurai.
+It originally came from the food culture of the Kibi region, which has been passed down since ancient times, and was also eaten as a portable food by samurai.
 Due to the influence of the story, it is now widely loved as a symbol of Momotaro.

 Momotaro Goods